ailynux/IMS-Project/3DatabaseSchema.md

 ```
 ## Step 2: Set Up Entity Framework Core
 1. Add Entity Framework Core to Your Project:
+Integrate Entity Framework Core with your ASP.NET Core project:

+### Add NuGet Packages:

+- Microsoft.EntityFrameworkCore
+- Microsoft.EntityFrameworkCore.SqlServer
+- Microsoft.EntityFrameworkCore.Tools for migrations
+#### Remember to:
 - Open Visual Studio, and in your ASP.NET Core project, install the necessary NuGet packages for Entity Framework Core.
-You need Microsoft.EntityFrameworkCore, Microsoft.EntityFrameworkCore.SqlServer (or the package for PostgreSQL if you choose), and Microsoft.EntityFrameworkCore.Tools for migrations.
+-  You need Microsoft.EntityFrameworkCore, Microsoft.EntityFrameworkCore.SqlServer (or the package for PostgreSQL if you choose), and Microsoft.EntityFrameworkCore.Tools for migrations.

 2. Define DbContext:
 - Create a new class file named AppDbContext.cs and define your DbContext: